Expenses of sales and commissions would be added to your original cost basis to arrive at the amount to enter for Cost or other basis

 Per IRS Publication 550 Investment Income and Expenses

 Form 1099-B transactions.
-If you sold property, such as stocks, bonds, or certain commodities, through a broker, you should receive Form 1099-B (or substitute statement) from the broker.
-Use the Form 1099-B (or substitute statement) to complete Form 8949.
-If you sold a covered security in 2013, your broker should send you a Form 1099-B (or substitute statement) that shows your basis.
-This will help you complete Form 8949.
-Generally, a covered security is a security you acquired after 2010.
+If you sold property, such as stocks, bonds, or certain commodities, through a broker, you should receive Form 1099-B from the broker.
+Use the Form 1099-B to complete Form 8949 and/or Schedule D.

 [Please see this section of the publication for examples.]

 To make this adjustment for expenses of sale in the TaxAct program:

 - From within your TaxAct return (Online or Desktop), click on the Federal tab.
 On smaller devices, click in the upper left-hand corner, then select Federal.

 - Click Investment Income to expand the category and then click Gain or loss on sale of investments